MSBA Statement of Interest (“SOI”) Frequently Asked Questions

 Q: Should the district seek professional assistance to complete an SOI?

 A: No. Districts should not seek professional assistance to complete an SOI.
 The SOI allows the district to articulate its thoughts about deficiencies that may exist in a local school facility.
 The MSBA expects that the SOI can be completed at no cost to the district.
 Districts will NOT be reimbursed for any expenses that may be incurred in connection with the completion and submission of an SOI.
-The process of completing and submitting an SOI will require dedicated time from the district.
-The MSBA recommends that the district plan ahead and allocate sufficient time to answer the questions posed in the SOI, secure the appropriate signatures, and take the required local votes.
+Completing and submitting an SOI will require dedicated time from the district.
+The MSBA recommends that the district plan ahead and allocate sufficient time to address the questions posed in the SOI, secure the required signatures, and hold the required local votes.

 Q: Does the district need to submit supplemental documentation to support the SOI submission?